hidenori-shinohara/hidenori-shinohara.github.io/_posts/atiyah/chapter4/2019-12-06-absolute-flat-ex-4-3.md

 ---

 # Proposition
-If $A$ is absolutely flat, every prime ideal is maximal.
+If $A$ is absolutely flat, every primary ideal is maximal.

 # Solution
 We will use the results of Exercise 2.28 and [1.10](/2019/11/27/nilradical-properties-ex-1-10) [Atiyah].